jorgefranconunes/tea/00README-developers.txt

 Building
 ========

 To compile just run "make" at the distribution root.
-This will use the "Makefile" created in the previous step.
-This "Makefile" recognizes the following targets:
+The "Makefile" recognizes the following targets:

 all - This is the default target.
 It will create the Tea interpreter.
+After a successfull build the development tree also behaves like an installation tree.

 javadoc - Builds the javadoc documentation for the runtime internals.
 The HTML files will be created under the "doc/javadoc"